-As we prepare for Hispanic Heritage Month, I’m preparing a series of posts that highlight Latinx Leaders and famous Latinos or Hispanic Americans.
+As we prepare for Hispanic Heritage Month, I’ve written series of posts that highlight famous Latinos or Hispanic Americans.

 24 Famous Latinos From the United States